 Ultimately the biggest benefit is happiness.
 By living in an environment that is clutter free and keeping what you own to a minimum it frees you from stress and the constant tasks of finding a home for a million and one things.
 I find that I am forever trying to find a spot for so many things and I simply no longer have the cupboard space.
 As I declutter my home and let go of a lot of things I can feel the weight lifting off my shoulders.
 The ultimate goal is to spend less time cleaning and organizing and more time with my children and husband.

-An amazing resource to helping you declutter and organize your home and fill it only with things you use and love is The Life-Changing Magic Of Tidying Up.
+An amazing resource to help you declutter and organize your home and fill it only with things you use and love is The Life-Changing Magic Of Tidying Up.

 The first step to successfully living minimally is a good purge.
 That means going through closets, drawers, and shelves to make sure you’re not holding on to anything that you don’t need.
 Don’t hang on to clothes you aren’t regularly wearing (including stuff that might fit in the future!) and definitely get rid of shoes that are overly worn.
 The key to living minimally is living with only what you need and use regularly!
 If you have children the same goes for them.
 Only keep clothes and shoes they wear.
 If you are keeping those clothes for younger siblings pack them away in clearly labelled storage boxes and store them where they are not in the way.

 2 – The Toys.